pjf/pjf.github.io/tech/_posts/2014-01-21-a-new-website-a-new-philosophy.md

 ~ Paul

-*Edit*: Within a couple of ours of posting this, the amazing
+*Edit*: Within a couple of hours of posting this, the amazing
 {% gh rhunter Rob Hunter %}
 [supplied a patch](https://github.com/pjf/pjf.github.io/pull/14)
 adding edit links to the top of all articles!
 Thanks Rob, you totally rock! ;)